 - 1 cup large semisweet chocolate chips

-- 1/2 cup walnuts chopped
+- 1/2 cup walnuts chopped - optional

-Preheat oven to 350°F.
+- Preheat the oven to 350°F.

-In a medium bowl combine flour, cocoa powder, baking powder and sea salt, whisk to combine or if you have time, it is better to sift all the ingredients.
+- In a medium bowl combine flour, cocoa powder, baking powder, and sea salt, whisk to combine or if you have time, it is better to sift all the ingredients.
 Set aside.

-Whisk in brown sugar, egg, and vanilla extract until smooth.
+- Whisk in brown sugar until smooth.

-Add the dry ingredients to the wet ingredients, and gently fold in with a spatula, careful not to overmix.
+- Add the dry ingredients to the wet ingredients, and gently fold in with a spatula, careful not to overmix.

-- For easy removal, run a knife around the edges of the bread and gently remove from the pan onto the wire cooling rack, let it stand until slightly warm.
+- For easy removal, run a knife around the edges of the bread and gently remove it from the pan onto the wire cooling rack, let it stand until slightly warm.

-Cut into slices and serve.
+- Cut into slices and serve.
 Enjoy!